Qualcomm: Manufacturing

 Initially, Qualcomm's manufacturing operations were limited to a small ASIC design and manufacturing team to support the Omnitracs system.
 Qualcomm was forced to expand into manufacturing in the 1990s in order to produce the hardware carriers needed to implement CDMA networks that used Qualcomm's intellectual property.
 Qualcomm's first large manufacturing project was in May 1993, in a deal to provide 36,000 CDMA phones to US West.

-For a time, Qualcomm experienced delays and other manufacturing problems, because it was in-experienced with mass manufacturing.
+For a time, Qualcomm experienced delays and other manufacturing problems, because it was inexperienced with mass manufacturing.
 In 1994, Qualcomm partnered with Northern Telecom and formed a joint partnership with Sony, in order to leverage their manufacturing expertise.
 Nokia, Samsung and Motorola introduced their own CDMA phones in 1997.
 Qualcomm's manufacturing business was losing money due to large capital equipment costs and declining prices caused by competition.
 Also, in March 1997, after Qualcomm introduced its Q phone, Motorola initiated a lawsuit (settled out of court in 2000) for allegedly copying the design of its Startac phone.

 In December 1999, Qualcomm sold its manufacturing interests to Kyocera Corporation, a Japanese CDMA manufacturer and Qualcomm licensee.
 Qualcomm's infrastructure division was sold to competitor Ericsson in 1999 as part of an out-of-court agreement for a CDMA patent dispute that started in 1996.
 The sale of the infrastructure division marked the beginning of an increase in Qualcomm's stock price and stronger financial performance, but many of the 1,200 employees involved were discontented working for a competitor and losing their stock options.
 This led to a protracted legal dispute regarding employee stock options, resulting in $74 million in settlements by 2005.